Clinical Psychologist Lecturer

 Since the Department of Psychology was founded in 1950, it has carried on a distinguished programme of research, teaching, and clinical practice, with a long-standing link with South London and the Maudsley NHS Foundation Trust (SLaM).
 In 2004, the psychology sections of Guy’s, King’s & St Thomas’ School of Medicine merged with the Department, creating one of the world’s largest groupings of clinical and health psychologists.

 In this role, you will build a research programme in an area of psychology that complements the vibrant interdisciplinary research in the Psychology Department.
 If successful, you will attract external funding as principal investigator, as well as collaborating with other research groups.
-Staff in the Psychology Department have a wide range of research interests, including anxiety disorders, autism, psychosis, disorders in childhood and adolescence, early intervention, physical health problems, neuropsychology, health inequalities, LGBTQ+ mental health and virtual reality approaches.
+Staff in the Psychology Department have a wide range of research interests, including anxiety disorders, autism, psychosis, disorders in childhood and adolescence, long term physical health conditions, neuropsychology, health inequalities, LGBTQ+ mental health, early intervention, low intensity interventions and digital therapies including virtual reality.
 For further information please see link to Department of Psychology webpage:

 Education and training are priorities at the Department of Psychology.
 The post-holder will be part of the DClinPsy programme team.
-They will undertake supervision of DClinPsy research dissertations and contribute to the general work of the programme team.
+A key component of their DClinPsy role will involve supporting the team with, and where appropriate leading on, some aspects of quality assurance processes, such as with the British Psychological Society, Health and Care Professions Council, British Association of Behavioural and Cognitive Psychotherapists, Association of Family Therapy and Systemic Practice and KCL internal quality assurance processes.
+They will also be expected to support the programme team with commissioning processes and associated quality assurance responsibilities.
+They will undertake supervision of DClinPsy research dissertations and contribute to the general work of the programme team such as selection, teaching and assessment.
 Link to DClinPsy programme webpage; https://www.kcl.ac.uk/study-legacy/postgraduate/research-courses/doctorate-in-clinical-psychology-dclinpsy

-The post-holder will also be expected to contribute to other programmes such as the BSc in Psychology and MSc in health psychology particularly in the area of project supervision and providing placement opportunities.
+The post-holder will also be expected to contribute to other programmes in the Faculty, including undergraduate project supervision.

 It is expected that the appointee will hold an honorary contract with one of the King’s Health Partner NHS Trusts (e.g. South London and Maudsley NHS Foundation Trust) and undertake funded clinical or clinical-related activities for at least 0.2 WTE part of their time (i.e. as a recharge from the NHS Trust).
 These will need to be negotiated to ensure that they meet a service need and are appropriate for your clinical and research interests/expertise and other duties.
 The services in King’s Health Partners are renowned nationally and internationally.